 First of all, most birds are migratory.
 Birds migrate to this park or through this park in good numbers.
 I made that point in a message that I sent out to several different Facebook groups in April:

 Hi all, DO NOT, DO NOT, DO NOT neglect small town and city parks during spring migration.
 Migrating birds often concentrate in these “less desirable” places, and breeders head there, too.
 Lakeside Park is not even a mile from where we live in Chesapeake.
 I’ve only walked through the park or have driven by, but never once considered birding there.
 There aren’t that many trees, there’s always a fair amount of trash, it’s sandwiched between a school and a busy road, and it’s a known hangout spot.
 But my friend, Laura Mae, started birding there and just put the park on the birding map.
 I followed suit, and together we’ve tallied close to 50 species, including 5 migrant warbler species (and both waterthrushes)!
 Laura also discovered nesting Yellow-crowned Night Herons there, and it’s very possible that more difficult to locate and study Green Herons nest there as well.
-So, sure, you can travel to the local National Wildlife Refuges, or to larger and better known Wildlife Management Areas or state parks, but you might very well have a certifiable birding hotspot in a town or city park in your own backyard.
+So, sure, you can travel to the local National Wildlife Refuges, or to Wildlife Management Areas or state parks, but you might very well have a certifiable birding hotspot in a town or city park in your own backyard.
 Good luck!